Zylia-RnD/ZYLIA-master-volume-control/README.md

 3. Copy ZYLIA Master Volume Control plugin to the *Effects* folder
 4. Open REAPER -> Options -> Preferences -> Plug-ins -> VST and click on Re-scan button

-You can also refer to this tutorial" https://www.youtube.com/watch?v=9EegrN-gF5o
+You can also refer to this tutorial https://www.youtube.com/watch?v=9EegrN-gF5o

 ### Usage
 In REAPER create the following FX chain: